A doula is a trained, experienced and professional labor companion who provides a woman and her husband/partner continuous

 "Birth is not only about making babies.
 Birth is about making mothers -- strong, competent, capable mothers who trust themselves and know their inner strength"

-This is a free, no-obligation consultation; a chance for us to visit, review our services, and determine if our services are right for you - this can be done over the phone or at a local meeting place.
+This is a free, no-obligation consultation; a chance for us to visit, review our services, and determine if our services are right for you - this can be done over the phone or at our office in Dothan, AL.

 Two Prenatal Visits